Course

 Scopes of ACCA

-The scope of ACCA (Association of Chartered Certified Accountants) is quite extensive and covers various aspects of accounting, finance, and business.
+The scope of ACCA (Association of Chartered Certified Accountants) is extensive and covers various aspects of accounting, finance, and business.
 Here are some key scopes of ACCA:

-1. Accounting and Financial Reporting: ACCA covers in-depth knowledge and skills related to accounting principles, financial reporting standards, and the preparation and presentation of financial statements.
-This includes topics such as financial accounting, management accounting, and international financial reporting standards (IFRS).
+1. Accounting and Financial Reporting: ACCA covers in-depth knowledge and skills related to accounting principles, financial reporting standards, and preparing and presenting financial statements.
+This includes financial accounting, management accounting, and international financial reporting standards (IFRS).

 6. Professional Ethics and Governance: ACCA emphasizes the importance of ethical behavior and good governance practices in the accounting and finance profession.
 It provides guidance on professional ethics, integrity, and professional conduct.
 ACCA members are expected to uphold high ethical standards in their professional work.